MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgRiskyUser.md

     - `[Activity <IMicrosoftGraphRiskUserActivity>]`: riskUserActivity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Detail <String>]`: riskDetail
-      - `[EventTypes <String[]>]`: List of risk event types.
-Deprecated.
-Use riskEventType instead.
+      - `[EventTypes <String[]>]`:
       - `[RiskEventTypes <String[]>]`: The type of risk event detected.
     - `[InitiatedBy <String>]`: The id of actor that does the operation.
     - `[UserId <String>]`: The id of the user.
   - `[IsDeleted <Boolean?>]`: Indicates whether the user is deleted.
 Possible values are: true, false.
   - `[IsProcessing <Boolean?>]`: Indicates whether a user's risky state is being processed by the backend.
   - `[RiskDetail <String>]`: riskDetail
   - `[RiskLastUpdatedDateTime <DateTime?>]`: The date and time that the risky user was last updated.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[RiskLevel <String>]`: riskLevel
   - `[RiskState <String>]`: riskState
   - `[UserDisplayName <String>]`: Risky user display name.